heloise-viegas/AI_Customer_Inventory_Management_System/README.md

-# Automate Google Form Submissions with AWS Bedrock (via Flask API & Google Apps Script)
+# Smart Customer Inverntory with AWS Bedrock (via Flask API & Google Apps Script)

 This project connects a Google Form to a backend API (a Flask app running on EC2) and uses Amazon Bedrock for intelligent classification of customer messages.
 Form submissions are automatically forwarded to your backend — no manual intervention required.